 Next time you type a word that’s flagged as a misspelling, instead of clicking “Ignore,” click “Add to Dictionary.”
 (In the Grammarly Editor, look for a small book icon.)

-Alternatively, you can access your personal dictionary by visiting app.grammarly.com and clicking on “Profile.”
+Alternatively, you can access your personal dictionary by visiting app.grammarly.com and clicking on “Account,” and then choosing “Customize.”
 Here you can see all the words you’ve added to your Personal Dictionary.
 You can also add additional words or remove words that are already there.

 Here’s a tip: If you use the Grammarly Keyboard for Android or iOS, you can also access your Personal Dictionary from your phone.
 Open Grammarly’s companion app, choose Grammarly Settings, and then tap Manage Personal Dictionary.